 “First, set up like you would for a normal dumbbell bench press, with your hands turned upside down (palms up) and … nearly touching your chest,” he says.

 “Press your hands toward the ceiling.
 As you press up, simultaneously turn your wrists over (palms down).”
-Bring the dumbbells down slowly, and come back to the start position.
+Bring the dumbbells down slowly, and then come back to the start position.
 He suggests three sets of ten reps each.

 There’s a reason most sprinters, not just joggers, are typically well-cut and toned.
 Sprinting utilizes serious muscle from both your upper and lower body.